Eastern Bloc: Growth rates

 Growth rates in the Eastern Bloc were initially high in the 1950s and 1960s.
 During this first period, progress was rapid by European standards and per capita growth within the Eastern Bloc increased by 2.4 times the European average.
 Eastern Europe accounted for 12.3 percent of European production in 1950 but 14.4 in 1970.
 However, the system was resistant to change and did not easily adapt to new conditions.
 For political reasons, old factories were rarely closed, even when new technologies became available.
 As a result, after the 1970s, growth rates within the bloc experienced relative decline.
 Meanwhile, West Germany, Austria, France and other Western European nations experienced increased economic growth in the Wirtschaftswunder ("economic miracle"), Trente Glorieuses ("thirty glorious years") and the post-World War II boom.

 From the end of World War II to the mid-1970s, the economy of the Eastern Bloc steadily increased at the same rate as the economy in Western Europe, with the non-reformist Stalinist nations of the Eastern Bloc having a stronger economy than the reformist-Stalinist states.
 While most western European economies essentially began to approach the per capita gross domestic product (GDP) levels of the United States during the late 1970s and early 1980s, the Eastern Bloc countries did not, with per capita GDPs trailing significantly behind their comparable western European counterparts.

 The following table displays a set of estimated growth rates of GDP from 1951 onward, for the countries of the Eastern Bloc as well as those of Western Europe as reported by The Conference Board as part of its Total Economy Database.
-Note that in some cases data availability does not go all the way back to 1951.
+In some cases data availability does not go all the way back to 1951.

-The United Nations Statistics Division also calculates growth rates, using a different methodology, but only reports the figures starting in 1971 (note that for Slovakia and the constituent republics of the USSR data availability begins later).
+The United Nations Statistics Division also calculates growth rates, using a different methodology, but only reports the figures starting in 1971 (for Slovakia and the constituent republics of the USSR data availability begins later).
 Thus, according to the United Nations growth rates in Europe were as follows:

 The following table lists the level of nominal GDP per capita in certain selected countries, measured in US dollars, for the years 1970, 1989, and 2015: